ANSSI-FR/MLA/CRYPTO.md

 Limiting this attack is beyond the scope of this document.
 It mainly involves the security features of Rust, reviewed implementation, testing & fuzzing, zeroizing secrets when possible [^issuezeroize], etc.

-- an attacker can truncate an archive and hope for repair
+- An attacker can truncate an archive and hope for repair

 This attack is based on a trade-off: should the `SafeReader` tries to get as many bytes as possible, or should it returns only data that have been authenticated?